Change the timing, appearance and attributes of your animation.

-To set the transparency of the frames shown in onion-skinning, drag the Onion skin opacity slider.
-You can set onion-skinning to 0%, making the other frames invisible, or set it all the way up to 100%, making the surrounding frames almost completely solid.
+To set the transparency of onion-skin frames, drag the Onion skin opacity slider.
+You can set onion-skinning to 0%, making the other frames invisible.
+Or set it all the way up to 100%, making the surrounding frames almost completely solid.

 Blend Primary Frame

 By default, your primary (current) frame appears as solid on top of all secondary (surrounding) onion-skinned frames.
-You can give it a more blended-in, transparent appearance by toggling the Blend primary frame switch.
+Give it a more blended, transparent look by toggling the Blend primary frame switch.

 Color Secondary Frame

-To make your primary frame stand out even more from your secondary (surrounding) frames, toggle the Color Secondary Frame switch.
+Toggle the Color Secondary Frame switch to make your primary frame stand out even more from your secondary (surrounding) frames.
 When toggled on, the secondary frames that are ahead of the (current) primary frame will appear in green, and the ones behind in red.